Most Eco-Friendly Cities

 Melbourne, Australia

-• Urban Forest Strategy - Melbourne's Urban Forest Strategy aims to increase tree canopy cover to improve air quality and reduce urban heat.
+• Urban Forest Strategy - Melbourne's Urban Forest Strategy aims to increase tree canopy cover to cool the city and improve air quality.

-• Sustainable Transport - The city promotes sustainable transport options, including cycling and public transit, to reduce reliance on cars.
+• Sustainable Transport - The city promotes sustainable transport options, including cycling and public transit.

-• Renewable Energy - Melbourne is investing in renewable energy projects, including solar and wind, to reduce its carbon footprint.
+• Renewable Energy Projects - Melbourne is investing in renewable energy projects to reduce its carbon footprint.

 Key Takeaways